 Steam Traction Engine used by Raggio brothers circa 1910 (Click to enlarge)

-It continued operation until 1910, when it was moved to Cowell Creek.
+The San Domingo Creek Mill continued operation until 1910, when it was moved to Cowell Creek.
 In the same year, the Raggios ceased hauling rough timbers to the mines in Angels Camp, milled lumber now becoming their primary product.
+The invoice below will show that while they were furnishing timber to the Utica Mine, a lot of money changed hands.
+Earlier in this history, David says that the mill opened in 1905, but these billheads show that the Raggios were delivering large shipments at least as early as 1895.

 Steam Traction Engine hauling milled lumber.
 Probably the Raggio brothers on engine

-If you look closely, you’ll see another steam traction engine following behind.
-Was one of these Ol’Beth, that now stands in front of the Angels Camp Museum?
-Undoubtedly.
+If you look closely at the above photo you’ll see another steam traction engine following behind the first.
+Both are similar to Ol’Beth, that now stands in front of the Angels Camp Museum.

 San Domingo Creek and Cowell Creek operations are described in identical terms and with identical inventories: a “steam powered saw mill, edger, logging donkey engine, trucks, lumber tramway, dwelling houses, blacksmith shop, boarding and bunk houses, two barns and sheds.”
 (Ref.
 Calaveras County archives)